-In CBD terms, this is akin to asking, how does the maximum amount of CBD you consume get used in the most efficient way by your body?
+In CBD terms, this is akin to asking, how does the maximum you consume get used in the most efficient way by your body?
 This is called bioavailability.

-That’s why the most cost-effective delivery methods are CBD oil or legal cannabis oil taken sublingually, which passes straight into the bloodstream, or CBD vape juice, which, on inhalation, allows CBD to pass quickly into the lungs.
+That’s why the most cost-effective delivery methods are CBD oil taken sublingually, which passes straight into the bloodstream, or vape juice, which, on inhalation, allows CBD to pass quickly into the lungs.
 Many customers also opt for water soluble CBD, solving the bioavailability stumbling block of mixing oil with water.

-Another thing to consider is the price per milligram of CBD.
-Many companies sell their CBD oils in larger bottles, thus fooling the customer into thinking they’re getting better value for money.
-But when you break it down into how much they’re paying per milligram of CBD, these products are often much more expensive because the CBD has been over-diluted with a carrier oil.
+Another thing to consider is the price per milligram.
+Many companies sell their oils in larger bottles, thus fooling the customer into thinking they’re getting better value for money.
+But when you break it down into how much they’re paying per milligram, these products are often much more expensive, because the hemp oil has been over-diluted with a carrier oil.

 How to choose the best CBD companies

 Right now, CBD companies are booming with new CBD oil and hemp shops opening up online and on the high street everyday.
-But not all CBD companies are created equal, and so great care is needed in order to choose CBD companies that supply clean, quality, competitively-priced CBD and hemp products.
+But not all companies are created equal, and so great care is needed in order to choose ones that supply clean, quality, competitively-priced CBD oil and hemp products.